makeabilitylab/Kinergy/README.md

 ### Voxel/Voxelization:
 A voxel represents a value on a regular grid in three-dimensional space.
 More information can be found on [this page](https://en.wikipedia.org/wiki/Voxel).

-### Work on your own solution:
-**Please fork a new branch from the *master* branch and implement your own solution in your branch.
-Don't publish your branch before 12/22.**

 ### Model voxelization workflow:
 1. Select a 3D model in the editting environment;